theneoalpha/image.io/Readme.md

-  Step 1 :-Vite - Fastest way to generate frontend tool - through which we can quickly generate react(create-react-app) within a second
+  Step 1 :-Vite - Fastest way to generate frontend tool - through which we can quickly generate react(create-react-app) within a second.

           step 1.1 :

                # npm create vite@latest

           step 1.2 :